Murder of Bridget Cleary

-Bridget Cleary (née Boland; Bríd Uí Chléirigh; 19 Feb 1867 – 15 March 1895) was an Irish woman who was murdered by her husband in 1895.
+Bridget Cleary (née Boland; Bríd Uí Chléirigh; 19 February 1869 – 15 March 1895) was an Irish woman who was murdered by her husband in 1895.
 She was either immolated or her body was set on fire immediately after her death.
 The husband's stated motive was his belief that she had been abducted by fairies and replaced with a changeling, which he then killed.
 The gruesome nature of the case prompted extensive press coverage, and the trial was closely followed by newspapers across Ireland.

 Early life and marriage

 Bridget Cleary (née Boland) was born on 19 February 1869 in Ballyvadlea, County Tipperary, Ireland.
 She married Michael Cleary on 6 August 1887 in the Roman Catholic church in Drangan.
 The couple had met earlier that month in Clonmel, where he worked as a cooper and she served as a dressmaker's apprentice.
-Despite their eight years of marriage, the couple had had no children by the time of Bridget's death.
+The couple never had children.

-After the marriage, Bridget returned to her townland of Ballyvadlea to live with her parents, while Michael continued to work as a cooper in Clonmel.
+After the wedding, Bridget returned to her townland of Ballyvadlea to live with her parents, while Michael continued to work as a cooper in Clonmel.
 During this period of living apart, Bridget's independence grew, with her keeping her own flock of chickens and selling the eggs to neighbours.
 Somewhat unusually for the era and location, she was also a professional woman.
 She obtained a Singer sewing machine, state of the art at the time, and was variously described as a dressmaker and a milliner.
 Following the death of Bridget's mother, the Clearys found themselves responsible for her elderly father, Patrick Boland.
 His residence with the couple enabled them to secure a house reserved for labourers.
 Neither Bridget nor Michael was entitled to this cottage, but as Patrick had been a labourer in his youth, they were able to acquire the best house in the village.
 However, there was no widespread interest in the house, as it was built on the site of a supposed fairy ringfort.